 The cost to complete this process is $660 USD ($575 filing fee and $85 for biometric services).
 Payment can be made by personal or cashier's check, by mail, or by credit card.
 For this last option, you must enter Form G-1450, Credit Card Transaction Authorization.

 If you require financial support to obtain the money for this procedure, we recommend you learn about our financial solutions.
-At Alvva we have specialized financing for immigration procedures, simple, fast, and with competitive interest rates - we invite you to receive a personalized offer.

 The process of requesting travel outside the country with DACA must be done via postal mail, to the address specified on the USCIS page.
 It is recommended to start the process more than six months in advance (in case it is not an emergency trip).
 And if your situation is different from the cases mentioned in the text, we recommend getting specialized legal advice.